 Immunic is considering its development strategy for IMU-838 for the treatment of CD.
-During the previously noted discussions with the FDA regarding the Company's UC trial, Immunic and the FDA reached agreement that the Phase 2b study of IMU-838 in CD could commence when the interim dosing analysis for the Phase 2b CALDOSE-1 study in UC has been completed.
-This would allow Immunic to execute its Phase 2b study of IMU-838 in CD with the remaining active dose groups from CALDOSE-1 and placebo, thereby potentially allowing more efficient recruitment into this trial.
-Immunic had also received additional written advice from the FDA regarding patient-reported outcomes to be used in this Phase 2b trial, called CALDOSE-2.
-Given the outcome of the interim dosing analysis of the CALDOSE-1 study, Immunic is currently re-evaluating the study design in CD using three active dose groups in the overall clinical development plan of IMU-838.
+During the previously noted discussions with the FDA regarding the Company's UC trial, Immunic and the FDA reached agreement that a clinical trial of IMU-838 in CD could commence when the interim dosing analysis for the Phase 2b CALDOSE-1 trial in UC has been completed.
+This would allow Immunic to execute its development of IMU-838 in CD with the remaining active dose groups from CALDOSE-1 and placebo, thereby potentially allowing more efficient recruitment into this trial.
+Immunic had also received additional written advice from the FDA regarding patient-reported outcomes to be used in this trial, called CALDOSE-2.
+Given the outcome of the interim dosing analysis of the CALDOSE-1 trial, Immunic is currently re-evaluating the study design in CD and also considering an evaluation of the upcoming CALDOSE-1 results prior to the start of a potential CALDOSE-2 clinical trial.
+In addition, Immunic is evaluating the optimal time for efficiently executing such study following the COVID-19 pandemic.